 “Well, this sounds like me, and I’ve had a think about those questions, but I don’t know how to get started and I don’t want to mess this up.
 How do I get some help with this?”

-The fastest route to getting help with changing to a products based business
+The fastest route to getting help with going from services to products

-Third version

-“Well, this sounds like me, and I’ve had a think about those questions, but I don’t know how to get started and I don’t want to mess this up.
-How do I get some help with this?”

-The fastest route to getting help with changing to a product-based business